It was 1895 when Alice McLellan Birney asked herself…

 While continuing to move this organization forward, in 1958 the National PTA formally authorized the use of PTSA to encourage the participation of students as “full and equal members of their PTA or PTSA”, therefore affirming the value of these student voices in decisions “affecting their education, health, and welfare”.

 Today, as throughout our history, we welcome many new citizens of to our communities.
 PTA continues to value the rich culture these children and families bring to our school communities.
-Although we may have diverse backgrounds, we share similar concerns for the education, health and welfare of our children.
-PTA recognizes that these families may need special helps to assimilate into our school communities.
+Although we may have diverse backgrounds, we share similar concerns for the education, health, and welfare of our children.
+PTA recognizes that these families may need special help to assimilate into our school communities.
 Therefore, PTA will continue to advocate for every child with one voice.